jiathehuman/machine-learning-projects/README.md

 - Regularisation
 - Evaluation of models

+## 🌲 3.
+Dockerised Random Forest Classifier
+This project demonstrates how to build a Random Forest machine learning model, expose it via a Flask-based API, and deploy it using Docker containers.
+Access through the dockerised_rf directory.

-## 🌹 3.
+## 🌹 4.
 Romance versus Horror Films - Sentiment Analysis and Exploratory Data Analysis
 This is a project done in fulfilment of CM2015 Programming with Data module.
 The project aims to compare the horror and romance movie industries using data analysis - to identify differences between the two genres and quantify this disparity using three main parameters - box-office numbers (budget and revenue), audience ratings and the sentiments of scripts.

 #### This project includes